NewDayTechnology/API-Design/guidelines/Documentation.md

 └── footer                   # Footer Content - Reserved for the Devportal team
 ```

-The following table represents determine the content visibility based on its variables:
+The following table represents the content visibility based on its variables:

 |      |internal folder|external folder|
 |------|------|-----